On-Street Carsharing in DC

 The goals of DDOT’s On-Street Carsharing Program are to decrease congestion and demand for parking, improve air quality, increase the availability of affordable short-term transportation, and ensure equitable access to carsharing services for all District residents.

-There are two types of carsharing operating on-street in the District, point-to-point carsharing and reserved-space carsharing.
+There are two types of carsharing on-street in the District, point-to-point carsharing and reserved-space carsharing.

-The carsharing companies that operate on-street in the District are required to obtain a public space permit from DDOT.
+The carsharing companies that operate on-street are required to obtain a public space permit from DDOT.
 This public space permit allows these companies’ carsharing vehicles to park in RPP zones for up to 24 hours and metered spaces longer than the posted time limit.

 Point-to-point (one-way) carsharing allows customers to pick up a vehicle at one location and drop it off at another.
 Currently, Car2Go and Free2Move are operating point-to-point carsharing programs on-street in the District.
 To contact Car2Go or Free2Move directly, please see the below customer service information: